 Thanks to its size, geographical location, temperature climate, proximity to potential international buyers, and widespread fertile black top soils, Ukraine has extremely favourable conditions for organic agriculture.

 Ukraine already has an established history in organic production: globally it is ranked 6th in organic oilseed production and 8th in organic wheat.
-There are already around 500 organic operators in Ukraine which are certified according to the EU organic standard, and/or US National Organic Program (NOP), Bio Suisse (Switzerland), Bioland and Naturland (Germany), COR (Canada), Soil Association (UK), and KRAV (Sweden).
+There are already 635 organic operators in Ukraine (including 501 agricultural producers).
+The majority of the organic operators in Ukraine are certified according to the EU organic standard, equivalent to the European organic Regulations (EC) 834/2007 and 889/2008 applied for export of organic products.
+Ukrainian organic operators are also often certified in accordance with the US National Organic Program (NOP) and/or Canada Organic Regime (COR).
+Other organic standards used in Ukraine include: Bio Suisse (Switzerland), Bioland and Naturland (Germany), JAS (Japan) and KRAV (Sweden).

 Highly Competitive Pricing

-The “Deep and Comprehensive Free Trade Agreements” signed between Ukraine and the EU ensures lower tariffs and EU import duties.
-Ukrainian laws passed in 2018 on the basic principles and requirements of organic production, trade and labelling are now aligned with the European Union's organic legislation.
-Due to its geographical position between Europe and Asia, and access to deepwater ports in the Black Sea, Ukraine can ship goods nearly anywhere extremely competitively.
-Ukraine is highly competitive with its premium quality organic food products due to lower costs of resources, energy and labour.
+Due to its geographical position between Europe and Asia, and access to deep water ports in the Black Sea, Ukraine can ship goods nearly anywhere extremely competitively.
+Ukraine is highly competitive with its premium quality organic food products due to optimal costs of resources, energy and labour.